Request A Free Consultation

 4. Consult an Experienced, Reputable Personal Injury Attorney at Hastings and Hastings

 Consulting a personal injury attorney in Phoenix after an auto accident is the best way to successfully file and win a personal injury case.
 You’ve been through enough stress with the accident and everything that has followed.
-Our team of personal injury lawyers have over 90 years of combined experienced.
+Our team of accident lawyers have over 90 years of combined experienced.
 We have been serving Arizona for over 40 years and fighting aggressively for accident victims just like you.
 Having someone you trust on your side removes the stress and ensures you have the best chance of getting the compensation you deserve.

 At Hastings and Hastings, helping accident injury victims is all we do.
 Your initial consultation is always with an experienced, Arizona licensed attorney.
 Call our law firm today for a free consultation to see if you have a case.
 When your case settles, our discount fee puts more money in your pocket.
 Most car accident attorneys charge 33.3%-45% of your settlement, which we don’t think is fair.
 Don’t settle for anything less: call Hastings and Hastings today at 480-706-1100 if you have been injured in an accident.